Q. What was the inspiration for Nation Dates?

 Q. What symbolism has been significant for the book?

 A. The first edition was published in 2011, an election year.
 This is why we chose orange for the cover design; orange is the colour of the overarching elections campaign and is not associated with a specific New Zealand political party.
 As the McGuinness Institute is a non-partisan think-tank, this is very important.
 The first edition was launched 6 September 2011 to commemorate the passing of the British Nationality and New Zealand Citizenship Act 1948.
-It was this act that established New Zealand citizenship and we wanted to recognise this date as a turning point our country’s journey towards becoming an independent nation.
+It was this act that established New Zealand citizenship and we wanted to recognise this date as a turning point in New Zealand’s journey towards becoming an independent nation.

 Q. Who will this book appeal to?